K3S/IBM-i-PHP-PDO-ODBC-Toolkit-Setup/README.md

 2. Install yum utilities: From the OSPM install yum-utils from the Available Packages tab.
 This will allow you to add 3rd party packages.

 3. Install PHP RPMs: From a shell command line (I recommend SSHing in to the server, but I believe you can use QSH) install the repo to PHP RPMs hosted by Zend.
+Here is a list of 3rd Party RPMs (make sure you read the note below before you add PHP)

+[3rd Party Open Source Repos for IBM i](https://bitbucket.org/ibmi/opensource/src/master/docs/yum/3RD_PARTY_REPOS.md){:target="_blank" rel="noopener"}

 **NOTE: If you attempt to add the repo listed for PHP it will not find it.
 It is in a sub directory.
 As of now (12/12/2019) you want to use this command from the command line:

 ```
  yum-config-manager --add-repo http://repos.zend.com/ibmiphp/ppc64/
 ```

-[3rd Party Open Source Repos for IBM i](https://bitbucket.org/ibmi/opensource/src/master/docs/yum/3RD_PARTY_REPOS.md){:target="_blank" rel="noopener"}

 As the repo RPMs for PHP were now added to ACS, now, just as you added yum-utils from the Available Packages tab, add the PHP packages / extensions you want.
 I would just add all of them that begin with php.
 They are not very large and you will end up probably using all of them.